vzcaffaro/programming-languages-2020/assignment-1.md

     type Frac = (NN,PN)

-To program with fractions you need to know that if `p` is a pair in Haskell, then you can access the components with `fst p` and `snd p`.
-You can test this in the Haskell console as follows,
+To program with fractions you need to know that if `pair` is a pair in Haskell, then you can access the components with `fst pair` and `snd pair`.
+You can test this in the Haskell console as follows.

-    Main> p = (2,3)
+    Main> pair = (2,3)
-    Main> fst p
+    Main> fst pair
     2
-    Main> snd p
+    Main> snd pair
     3

 The programming techniques follow closely the lectures and the homework.
 Start from the the [template `fractions.hs`](src/templates/fractions.hs).
 Here are some remarks: